algorandfoundation/xGov/Proposals/xGov-8.md

 Premium Send: - This is built
 Allows users to customize the note for their airdrops.

-Asset Opt In Check:
+Asset Opt In Check: - This is built
 Add the ability to see wallets who have opted into an ASA to our existing multi-mint holder tool.

-Premium Multi-mint Holder Check:
+Premium Multi-mint Holder Check: - This is built
 Add NFD support filters to check if people who are holding/opted in have an NFD and verified socials to reduce farmers.

 Simple Mass Opt-in/out, Mass Send, and Mass Destroy: